SergiAsins/part3phonebook/README.md

 # Phonebook

-This is the the Phonebook application.
+This is the the Phonebook application made for the exercises of the Part3 in the Course Full Stack Open of the Helsinki University

 ## Deployed Application